 The Group recognises a right-of-use asset and a lease liability at the commencement date of the contract for all leases conveying the right to control the use of an identified asset for a period of time, with the exception of short-term leases and leases for which the underlying asset is of low value.
 The right-of-use asset is initially measured at cost, and subsequently, at cost less any accumulated depreciation and any accumulated impairment losses and adjusted for any remeasurement of the lease liability.
-If the lease transfers ownership of the underlying asset to the Group by the end of the lease term or if the cost of the right-of-use asset reflects that the Group will exercise a purchase option, the Group depreciates the right-of-use asset from the commencement date to the end of the underlying asset on a straight line basis.
-Otherwise, the Group depreciates the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term on a straight line basis.
+If the lease transfers ownership of the underlying asset to the Group by the end of the lease term or if the cost of the right-of-use asset reflects that the Group will exercise a purchase option, the Group depreciates the right-of-use asset from the commencement date to the end of the useful life of the underlying asset line basis.
+Otherwise, the Group depreciates the right-of-use asset from on a straight line basis.